ankihg/duplicates-removal/README.md

 Please visit this project at [duplicates-removal-ankihg.herokuapp.com](https://duplicates-removal-ankihg.herokuapp.com/)

 ## Runtime analysis
-This implementation of removal of duplicates is written in JavaScript and achieves O(n).
+This implementation of removal of duplicates is written in JavaScript and achieves O(n) time complexity.

 ### A quest for linear time complexity